ljbergman/jcg-writefile/README.md

-# jcg-writefile
+# jcg-writefile npm package

-### Uses Javascript to write a .html, .js and .css file based on input
+### NPM Package that uses Javascript to write a .html, .js and .css file based on input